h0uter/situational-graph/README.md

 - [ ] Emulate spot robot API one-on-one, run a test on the physical robot.
 - [ ] Incorporate semantic information in exploration
 - [ ] Use the height of the local grid to calculate a risk for each frontier edge and sample multiple frontiers in the same region.
-- [ ] Interface world-objects classes with the knowledge base.
-If the world object class is correlated with the search target class, then it should influence the value of that search direction.
+- [ ] Interface world-object classes with the knowledge base.
+If the world object class is correlated with the search target class, then it should influence how the surrounding region is valued for the search.
 - [X] Code a generator for large exploration graphs as a baseline and for testing

 #### usecases
-- [X] Basic Frontier Based Exploration
+- [X] Frontier Based Exploration
 - [ ] Semantic Information Gain Exploration
 - [ ] Victim Assessment Action Mapping